kogrms/kogrms/README.md

 # 👋 Welcome to my GitHub page!
 ## About me
-🔎 Looking for a job as a junior frontend developer
+🔎 Looking for a job as a frontend developer

 🌱 Learning JavaScript and React at Yandex.Praktikum